How to Make Your Smartphone Battery Last Longer

 A smartphone is a very precious commodity in our daily lives, ever since they burst onto the market in 2007 with that magical iPhone and the Blackberry model too.
 We use them for so many things such as checking the latest cricket or tennis scores, monitoring our fitness levels, taking photographs or video, using the alarm, listening to music and they also make phone calls too would you believe?

-The fact is we are asking a hell of a lot from our smartphone battery and its small wonder they run out of juice on a seemingly daily basis.
-So what can you do to make your smartphone last a little longer between charges and get it to run for a longer life without having to rush to a power point and plug it in all the time?
+The fact is we ask a lot of our smartphone battery and its small wonder they run out of juice on a seemingly daily basis.
+So what can you do to make your smartphone last a little longer between charges and get it to run for a long life without having to rush to a power point and plug it in all the time?

 Keeping your location and using Wi-Fi open connections drains the battery too.
 If you are not using network connections (this includes making calls and sending texts) then turn them off.
 These services and features need only be on if you are actually accessing an internet connection or an app needing a network.